firebolt-db/godocs/docs/Guides/getting-started.md

 <img src="../assets/images/GetStarted.png" alt="Get Started" width="500"/>

-2. Select 'Verify' on the confirmation email you recieve.
+2. Select 'Verify' on the confirmation email you receive.
 You should see a verified screen.

 <img src="../assets/images/Verified.png" alt="Verified" width="500"/>